Cat Glover: Background

-Born on July 24, 1962, in the North Lawndale neighborhood of Chicago, (Note: Although the source cited specifies neither North nor South Lawndale, it can be confirmed via Google Map search that the specific address cited for her formative years—i.e. 1216 S. Lawndale Avenue, described elsewhere in the article as "in the heart of the impoverished Lawndale area"—is located about a block south of Roosevelt Road, placing it very close to the "heart" of North Lawndale.)
+Catherine Vernice Glover was born on July 24, 1962, in the North Lawndale neighborhood of Chicago, (Note: Although the source cited specifies neither North nor South Lawndale, it can be confirmed via Google Map search that the specific address cited for her formative years—i.e. 1216 S. Lawndale Avenue, described elsewhere in the article as "in the heart of the impoverished Lawndale area"—is located about a block south of Roosevelt Road, placing it very close to the "heart" of North Lawndale.)
 Glover was raised first there and, from age 10 on, in Morgan Park, Chicago.
 The youngest of four girls born to Mildred Taylor and Doneall Glover, she was named after her maternal grandmother Catherine Taylor.
 Her birth date is given as July 23, 1964 in a number of obituaries; however, the date July 24, 1962 has been cited both after her death—by her manager, speaking with The New York Times—and during her life, by Glover herself, in a 1989 interview conducted by the performer's cousin, Chicago-based journalist Chinta Strausberg, then with the Chicago Defender.

 Glover began performing at age 5 in a group called the Soullettes, started by her eldest sister Mitlitha and featuring the other three, Cat, Cynthia and Christine.
 At the age of eight, she appeared at the Playboy Towers Hotel in Chicago.
 Her first taste of mainstream television exposure came on the hit talent show Star Search, alongside dance partner Patrick Allen in the duo known simply as "Pat & Cat".
 Their act was the first to ever achieve a "Perfect Score" of Four Stars on the show.
 Glover was the standout member of the duo, winning the crowd over with her trademark dance move "Cat Scat".